How Does a House Get Termites? Understanding the Causes and Solutions

 What Are the Common Entry Points?

-How Do Termites Find Their Way Inside?
+How Do Termites Navigate Inside?

-• Gaps Around Utility Lines: Termites can enter through spaces around pipes, wires, and other utilities that penetrate your home’s exterior.
-Properly sealing these gaps with appropriate materials can prevent entry.
+• Gaps Around Utility Lines: Spaces around pipes and wires that penetrate your home’s exterior can allow termites to enter.
+Properly sealing these gaps is essential.

 Addressing these entry points requires a proactive approach: